Second Global COVID-19 Summit scheduled for May 12 | Health

 - United States

-There will be a second Global COVID-19 Summit held virtually next month for countries to discuss efforts to end the pandemic and prepare for future health threats, according to a joint statement on Monday.
+A second Global COVID-19 Summit will be held virtually next month for countries to discuss efforts to end the pandemic and prepare for future health threats, according to a joint statement on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)